MicrosoftDocs/azure-devops-docs/docs/user-guide/sign-up-invite-teammates.md

 ---

-# Sign up for a free DevOps organization and invite others to join your team
+# Sign up for a free Azure DevOps Services organization and invite others to join your team

-**VSTS**

 [!INCLUDE [acquisition-intro-devops](../_shared/acquisition-intro-devops.md)]